 Saint Vitus Cathedral

-The tall spires of St Vitus Cathedral determine the Prague cityscape.
+Saint Vitus Cathedral and its tall spires determine the Prague cityscape.
 This impressive church stands high on a hill overlooking the Vltava River.
-St Vitus is a place of pilgrimage, a museum and a treasury.
-The cathedral is also the largest and most important church in Prague.
-Coronations took place here.
-The cathedral is also the burial place of sovereigns and archbishops.
-Together with Prague Castle, it forms the Castle Complex.
-Seeing all sights in the Castle Complex, takes up at least one full day.
+St Vitus is a place of pilgrimage, a museum and a treasury as well as the largest and most important church in Prague.
+Coronations took place here but it is also the burial place of sovereigns and archbishops.
+Together with Prague Castle, the cathedral forms the Castle Complex.
+Seeing all sights in this complex, takes up at least one full day.

-St Vitus Cathedral crowns Hradcany Hill.
-The construction of the church took more than 600 years.
+Saint Vitus Cathedral crowns Hradcany Hill and its construction took more than 600 years.
 This is the place where the Archbishop of Prague crowned the Bohemian kings and where they have their final resting place.
-The Cathedral is the largest church in Prague.
-Tourists look despairingly at the display of their cameras, take a step backward and one more.
+The Cathedral is the largest church in Prague that’s why tourists look despairingly at the display of their cameras and i-Phone.
+They take a step backward and one more.
 Using a wide angle lens is the only solution if they want to capture the whole building.
+Spend at least one full morning or afternoon at the Prague Castle Complex if you want to see everything.

 Tip: Buy your tickets for Prague Castle and St Vitus Cathedral online and skip the waiting line!
 Or book a Tour with Guide of the Prague Castle interior: the Royal Palace, St. Vitus Cathedral, St. George Basilica and Golden Lane.